If you need help with installation, see the installation guide.

 Select an appopriate location, give your project a name, and hit the “Save” button.

-Finally, check that the correct audio driver, input, and output are selected for your device (immediately below the power button).
+Finally, check that the correct audio driver, input, and output are selected for your device (immediately to the right of the power button).

 Below the module is a set of three down arrows.
 Click the down arrows to generate a new module below the first.
-In the drop-down menu for this module, go to “Filters” and select “Echo”.
-In order to delay the sound of the Wavetable Synthesizer, we need to send it’s signal into the echo module.
+In the “Sound” drop-down menu for this module, go to “Filters” and select “Stereo Echo”.
+In order to delay the sound of the Wavetable Synthesizer, we need to send it’s signal into the stereo echo module.